The most likely places to meet single parents for more than friendship.

-So many things about being a parent are hard, especially if you’re doing it alone.
-A study from the charity Gingerbread reveals that there are more than a million single parents in the UK – with nine in ten headed by a single mother.
+Parenting is one of the toughest jobs in the world, especially if you’re doing it alone.
+A study from the charity Gingerbread reveals that there are more than a million single parents in the UK – with nine in ten headed by a single mum.

 Apart from the difficulties of earning enough for their small families, finding a partner can also be challenging for solo parents.
 For one, not all single parents feel comfortable with the idea of introducing a new person into their children’s lives.
 And finding someone like-minded who will understand your situation with all the challenges might seem like an unsurmountable challenge.
 So why not look to meet another single parent?
 We know this sounds easier said than done, so we have written up a simple guide for you to with some suggestions where you can meet single parents that might lead to dating and hopefully more: